akazuko/Gesture-Controller-for-VLC-media-player/Project/Readme.txt

 If working with final_release.py :

 1.Close the Terminal
-2.In the message box, click Kill the process option.
+2.In the message box, click Kill the process/Terminal option.

 Enjoy!!!